ashlynnprasad/langmann-2021/pages/relationswithindigenouspeoples.md

       {% include feature/item-figure.html objectid="langmann027" width="100" %}
     </div>
     <div class="col-sm">
       This image shows us another relic of the many past lives of Stanley Park, from a zoo which once existed there.
-As Donaldson says, “Not only were plant species regularly added and replaced in the Stanley Park of the early 20th century; so too were members of the peninsula’s animal population” such as “animals kept in the park zoo (including several deer and a bear notable for its repeated escapes).”
+As Jesse Donaldson of <a href="https://thetyee.ca/Life/2013/09/27/Unnatural-History-of-Stanley-Park/"><i>The Tyee</i></a> says, “Not only were plant species regularly added and replaced in the Stanley Park of the early 20th century; so too were members of the peninsula’s animal population” such as “animals kept in the park zoo (including several deer and a bear notable for its repeated escapes).”
 The existence of such an attraction acts as yet another example of the ways in which the settlers of that time wished to craft a particular image of Stanley Park: full of nature, but only in ways that felt palatable and safe to settlers.
     </div>
   </div>
 </div>